 By Jeff Stallings, CPDT-KA

-Dogs use gestures to clearly communicate when they are feeling threatened or stressed—ones they sometimes employ when strangers enter your home.
-If your dog barks, growls, snaps or otherwise shows stress via raised hackles, a lowered head, flattened ears or a slow tail wag, the last thing you want to do is further stress him by having your friend directly offer food.
+Dogs use gestures and vocalizations to communicate that they are feeling threatened or stressed—behaviors an under-socialized dog may employ when strangers enter your home.
+If your dog barks, growls, snaps or otherwise shows stress via raised hackles, a lowered head or flattened ears, the last thing you want to do is further stress her by having your friend directly offer food.

 The problem with your guest directly giving your dog a treat is that it forces an already-stressed animal to go outside her safety zone to retrieve the treat.
 This increases her internal conflict instead of decreasing her stress about the presence of this new person.
 Your dog is thinking, “I really want that treat but do not know or trust this person”, so might take the treat, but then run away, still feeling threatened.